tohojo/flent/doc/options.rst

    communication over a separate control network so as to not interfere with test traffic.

+   There is also a per-flow setting for this for tests that connect to multiple hosts; see the `control_hosts` test parameter in :doc:`tests`.
+If both are set, the per-flow setting takes precedence for those tests that use it.

 .. option:: --control-local-bind=IP

    Local hostname or IP to bind control connection to (for test tools that